jcassarly/SmartCards/pi_install.md

 sudo service bluetooth restart sudo hciconfig hci0 piscan
 ```
+5. restart the pi

+6. The pi needs to be discoverable. in order to accomplish this, you will need to run `sudo bluetoothctl discoverable yes`.
+This is done in startup currently because it needs to be run every time the pi is restarted before running the script

-5. Run the server script (we only tested with python 3)
+7. Run the server script (we only tested with python 3)